pixynetwork/erc20-tokensale/README.md

 export INITIAL_LIMIT="1000000000000000000000"
 ```
 ## Build
+Before you can build, you will need to generate a `.secret` with 12 words in it.
 To build the project run:

 ```
 npm run build